Sbryan2026/Weather2-Remixed/README.md

 Head to the releases tab on the right and grab the version of the mod you want.
 Don't download the sources.jar file unless you want to add support to your mod.
 Make sure to install Coroutil to play with this mod.

 ##  How To Build (Eclipse)
-- Requires Coroutil in libs folder
-- Place these mods in the lib folder (Create the folder in your project folder if it doesn't exist)
+- Requires coroutil-1.12.1-1.2.37 in libs folder (Create the folder in your project folder if it doesn't exist)
 - run "gradlew eclipse genEclipseRuns"

-  This may not work as I did struggle to build this myself
+*If you get an error when running the project like "Launch configuration runClient references non-existing project", right click on the run.launch file -> Run As -> Run Configurations -> Environment -> and change "MC_VERSION" to 1.12.2.*

+*If you encounter any other issues with the project, try reading https://github.com/quat1024/modern-forge-1.12-template?tab=readme-ov-file#common-problems*

 ## Supported Mods
-These mods are supported by Weather2 Remaster by default
-- MrCrayfish's Vehicle Mod - Vehicles get picked up (Removed as of 2.8.5, will add it back in 2.8.6)
+There is currently no additional support for any mods at this time for this version

 *Please note that this is a fan update and I take no credit for anything Corosus has created.*